sumurthy/Js-Spec-Gen/markdown/nameditemcollection.md

-# NamedItemCollection Object (JavaScript API for Word)
+# NamedItemCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 A collection of all the nameditem objects that are part of the workbook.